Game Design School Options in Charlotte

 Stanly Community College

-Stanly Community College is a 2-year, public school that takes an innovative approach to learning by being a member of the network that supports the 'Achieving the Dream Model'.
-The college strives toward assisting students that aspire to go to college, and offers prospective game designers several programs in simulation and game development.
+Stanly Community College is a 2-year, public school that enrolls over 10,000 students per year.
+The college strives toward assisting students who aspire to transfer to a university and offers prospective game designers several programs in simulation and game development.

 Design Certificate in Simulation and Game Development

-This certificate program consists of six courses and 16 credits that focus on teaching students skills in simulation and game development.
+This certificate program consists of five courses and 13 credits that focus on teaching students skills in simulation and game development.
 Instruction is provided in 3D modeling at basic and advanced levels, simulation, game animation and video editing techniques.
 Components include a combination of classroom lecture in addition to lab work.

 Programming Certificate in Simulation and Game Development